dclive/Gigabyte-B660M-Elite-AX/README.md

 # Gigabyte Aorus B660M Elite AX DDR4 1.x
 Hackintosh Information for Gigabyte B660M Elite AX motherboard and MacOS 14+

-* Note: Updates will slow or cease, as I've acquired a MBP14" M3P that will replace this machine.
+* Note: Update frequency will change, as I've acquired a MBP14" M3P that will replace this machine.
 I'll leave this up for a bit to help the community, but updates might be slower.

 ****Hackintosh EFI Information for Gigabyte B660M Elite AX and i5-12400F - Fully working, OC95+, MacOS14.0+****